simonorzel26/openai-batch-awaiter/README.md

 ### Prerequisites

 - **Node.js**: Ensure you have Node.js installed.
-- **SQLite**: The application uses SQLite as the database, which is included with most Node.js installations.
+- **SQLite**: SQLite is used for the database, included with most Node.js installations.
+- **Docker**: For easy deployment and self-hosting.

 ### Installation